icanbwell/fhir-server/graphqlV2.md

 }
 ```

--   Support for modifiers in String search paramters: exact and contains
+-   Support for modifiers in String search parameters: exact and contains

 ```graphql
 query getobservationDefinition {